woonsan/hippo7-rproxy-nodejs/README.md

 Reverse Proxy Mapping Configuration
 -----------------------------------

-  If you open the 'rproxy.js' file, you can fine the following as the default mapping configuration:
+  If you open the 'rproxy.js' file, you can find the following as the default mapping configuration:

 <pre>
   /**************************************************************/